1791 slave rebellion: Declaration of the Rights of Man and of the Citizen

 In 1789, the Declaration of the Rights of Man and of the Citizen (Déclaration des droits de l'homme et du citoyen de 1789) set by France's National Constituent Assembly in 1789, it is a human civil rights document from the French Revolution.
 Inspired by Enlightenment philosophers, the Declaration was a core statement of the values of the French Revolution and had a major impact on the development of popular conceptions of individual liberty and democracy in Europe and worldwide.
 The Declaration was originally drafted by the Marquis de Lafayette, in consultation with Thomas Jefferson.
 Influenced by the doctrine of "natural right", the rights of man are held to be universal: valid at all times and in every place.
 It became the basis for a nation of free individuals protected equally by the law.

+The Declaration sparked tension and debate in France and Saint-Domingue alike regarding the colony's enslaved population.
+French colonists feared the Declaration's assertion that "Men are born and remain free and equal in rights" would give rise to a movement of people of color demanding the rights they had been denied, while others feared this signaled France's intent to abolish slavery in its overseas colonies.
+In order prevent the colony from declaring independence, the National Assembly specified that the Declaration of Rights was not intended to apply to the colonies, placating the White elite but adding to the discontent of the abolitionist movement.